 Sommer Ireland is an Education Abroad Coordinator for Illinois Abroad and Global Exchange (IAGE) and will be serving in an embedded role to the College of AHS.
-She will hold office hours on Monday afternoons from 2:00-3:00pm and Thursday mornings 9-10am in 1008a Huff Hall/Khan Annex starting October 28th and 31st respectively.
+She will hold office hours on Monday afternoons from 2:00-3:00pm and Thursday mornings 9-10am in 245 Huff Hall.

 The overall purpose of the embedded role is to better support AHS with any specific needs and challenges related to study abroad at the college, department, and student levels.
 Sommer will serve as an accessible study abroad resource to the college and will be seeking to learn more about AHS and the ways in which she can work with the college to advance their goals for study abroad.

-Sommer can be reached at firstname.lastname@example.org.
-Once she begins office hours on Monday, October 28th, she can be reached via phone at 217-333-2130 or will be available to consult in person during her office hours.
-You can schedule a brief appointment with her (approximately 15 minutes) by emailing email@example.com or calling 217-333-2130.
+Sommer can be reached at email@example.com, via phone at 217-333-2130, or will be available to consult in person during her office hours.
+You can schedule a brief appointment with her (approximately 15 minutes) by emailing firstname.lastname@example.org or calling 217-333-2130.
 When emailing or calling, please request that you would like to schedule an appointment with Sommer or speak with her over the phone if she’s available.
 If Sommer has a time slot open during office hours, students and staff can also just drop-in.